engineyard/ey-docs/pages/cloud-updates-february-2012.md

 <a href=#update7><h2 id="update7">Minor: Engine Yard stack upgrade</h2></a>

-February 23th, 2012
+February 24th, 2012

+The following changes have been made to the Engine Yard stack:

-For Rails 3 applications that use MySQL, database-adapter detection has been improved to prevent deployment errors related to the database gem.
+* For Rails 3 applications that use MySQL, database-adapter detection has been improved to prevent deployment errors related to the database gem.
+* Upgraded JRuby to 1.6.7 from 1.6.6.
+* Fixed a problem related to the PostgreSQL server restarting after configuration changes; the PostgreSQL server now *reloads* after configuration changes.

-This change is applied when you upgrade your environment.
+These changes are applied when you upgrade your environment.

 <a href=#update6><h2 id="update6">Minor: Engine Yard stack upgrade</h2></a>